Google Maps Platform Reporting

 The Google Maps Quotas page shows quota limits and quota consumption for the specific API you have selected.

-The quota usage chart on the Google Cloud Console shows the total traffic for your API keys and client IDs.
-Client ID traffic is also available in the Metrics chart on the Cloud Console.
+The quota usage chart on the Google Cloud console shows the total traffic for your API keys and client IDs.
+Client ID traffic is also available in the Metrics chart on the Cloud console.

 The page shows only requests that consume quota: successful requests (OK, ZERO_RESULTS, DATA_NOT_AVAILABLE) and requests that cause server errors (NOT_FOUND, INVALID_REQUEST/INVALID_VALUE (invalid parameter value), UNKNOWN_ERROR).